 Deborah has written books on various aspects of media, society and social relationships including Social Media and Personal Relationships: Online Intimacies and Networked Friendship (Palgrave Macmillan 2013); A Sociology of Family Life: Change and Diversity in Intimate Relations (Polity 2012), New Social Ties (Palgrave Macmillan 2006), Women and Journalism (Chambers, Steiner and Fleming, Routledge 2004), Representing the Family (Sage 2001).

-Deborah has addressed conferences and seminars in several countries.
-She referees for British and overseas research councils and academic journals.
-Deborah has acted as external examiner for doctoral theses at universities in the UK, Ireland and Australia and is also an experienced external examiner at undergraduate and taught postgraduate levels.
+Deborah referees for British and overseas research councils and academic journals.
+Deborah has acted as external examiner for doctoral theses at universities in the UK, Ireland and Australia and is an experienced external examiner at undergraduate and taught postgraduate levels.
 She has developed links with media and cultural organizations through research and teaching, for example with regard to the recruitment and retention of ethnic minority journalists in the news media industry and the development of the MA in International Multi -Media Journalism in collaboration with the Press Association.

 Deborah is a member of the Arts and Humanities Peer Review College.
-She is an invited speaker at international conferences and seminars in various countries such as Austria, the Netherlands, Australia, the Cezch Republic, Belgium and the USA on changing intimacies and new media technologies, women and media, and representations of ‘family’.
-Recent presentations have been given at institutions including Manchester University (2013), Hull University (2013), Karl-Franzens-Universität, Graz (2010), Loughborough University (2010), Manchester Metropolitan University (2010), keynote speaker at the international conference hosted by the Centre for Gender and Diversity at Maastricht University, the Netherlands (2009); Geffrye Museum, London (2008).
+She is an invited speaker at international conferences and seminars in a number of countries including Austria, the Netherlands, Australia, the Cezch Republic, Belgium and the USA on changing intimacies and new media technologies, women and media, and representations of ‘family’.
+Recent presentations have been given at institutions including Essex University's Centre for Intimate and Sexual Citizenship, Dept. Sociology (2015), ESRC seminar series on Information Sharing in Policy and Practice: Sharing information about Families (2015) Bradford University, Dept. Journalism and Communications, University of Bradford (2015), ESRC seminar series at Manchester University (2013), Hull University (2013), Karl-Franzens-Universität, Graz (2010), Loughborough University (2010), Manchester Metropolitan University (2010), keynote speaker at the international conference hosted by the Centre for Gender and Diversity at Maastricht University, the Netherlands (2009); Geffrye Museum, London (2008).

 Deborah has engaged with professionals within the media and culture sectors.
 For example, she has been a guest speaker on radio including BBC Radio 4's ‘Thinking Allowed’ and has provided academic advice for various media projects as well as an ESRC funded project on the representation of ethnic minority journalists in the newspaper industry.